 Adivasis and Stereotype

-Stereotype as a characteristic has been imposed upon groups of people on the basis of race, sexuality, nationality, or orientation among them.
-You will learn more about how adivasis are stereotyped in Class 8 Understanding Marginalisation, here is a summary of this section:
+Stereotype as a characteristic has been imposed upon groups of people on the basis of race, sexuality, nationality, or orientation.
+You will learn more about how Adivasis are stereotyped in Class 8 Understanding Marginalisation, here is a summary of this section:

-- Adivasis are wrongly portrayed because in ways like colorful costumes, headgear, and through their dancing skills.
+- Adivasis are wrongly portrayed in ways like colourful costumes, headgear, and their dancing skills.

 - Blamed for their lack of advancement in society.